Guest Posts at Pet Problems Solved?

-You must not include links within the body of your article, otherwise charges will apply.
+No charges are made for publication of blog posts.
+Nor is there any payment given.
+You must not include links within the body of your article otherwise charges will apply.
 One link from your short bio is acceptable and does not incur any fee.

-- 5. Suggested articles
+- 6. Suggested articles

 The following articles have been requested and will be favoured for publication.
 This list changes regularly so check back in soon...